feng-zhang0712/mole/2025/english/support-worker-interview.md

 Infection control procedures are rules to follow this practice.

 - I would wash hands with soap and water or use alcohol-based sanitizer before and after client contact or touching surfaces. <!-- for at least 20 seconds -->
-- I would use appropriate PPE, such as gloves, masks, or shoe covers, and dispose of PPE properly after use.
+- I would use appropriate PPE, such as gloves, masks, or apron, and dispose of PPE properly after use.
   - For example, I would wear a mask if the client got sick.
   - I would wear shoe covers to avoid carrying germs from the outside.
 - I would (regularly) clean and disinfect high-touch surfaces, equipment, and client areas to reduce the risk of infection spread.